-This is my first time at the removable wallpaper rodeo, and I decided to go with this type of product because the idea of installing real wallpaper scares me a lot – regardless of how mainstream it is.
+This is my first time at the removable wallpaper rodeo, and I decided to go with an adhesive product.
+The idea of installing real wallpaper scares me a lot – regardless of how mainstream it is.

-As I mentioned when I shared a post about repairing water damage on one of the entryway walls, I never painted the entryway to our home back at the time we painted the rest of the house.
-I thought at some point I might have a good vision for what the space could be, and I find that I’m better off living in a home for awhile to understand its potential based on how I use it.
+As I mentioned when I shared a post about repairing water damage on one of the entryway walls, I never painted the entryway when we painted the rest of the house.
+I thought at some point I might have a good vision for what the space could be, and I find that I’m better off living in a home for awhile to understand its potential based on how I use any space.
 This winter, we realized the need for easy hat/glove/scarf storage that our kids could reach, as well as the need for a place for friends to hang their jackets upon arrival.
 Entryway makeover inspired!

-I bought two metal kitchen cabinets from a salvage shop, repaired the water damaged areas, painted the rest of the room white including all of the previously off-white trim, and set out to purchase and install a wallpaper to serve as an accent wall behind where the metal cabinets would be installed.
+I bought two metal kitchen cabinets from a salvage shop, repaired the water-damaged areas, painted the rest of the room white including all of the previously off-white trim, and set out to purchase and install wallpaper to serve as an accent wall behind where the metal cabinets would be installed.

 Why choose a vinyl, removable wallpaper?

 - I wanted to avoid a mess.
 From what I’ve gathered from others, the permanent adhesive and glue process can be daunting (from applying it to the paper, to installing flawlessly, to keeping the surface of the paper clean and adhesive-free).

 - For the most part, I’m comfortable making permanent changes to my home, but I’ve seen messed-up wallpaper firsthand, and it’s not awesome.
 Removable wallpaper takes a lot of the worry out of decor updates.